 - Appendix R

-The applicant has submitted the Draft Environmental Impact Statement to the Planning Board.
-The next step in the EIS process is the Planning Board has 45 calendar days to review the DEIS for completeness/adequacy to determine all elements of the scope have been incorporated into the DEIS.
-The 45 day deadline will expire on February 7, 2020.
-If the Planning Board finds the DEIS is not complete/adequate they will provide comments to the applicant to address and the applicant will have 30 days to respond.
+The applicant submitted the Draft Environmental Impact Statement to the Planning Board on December 24, 2019.
+The Planning Board had a minimum of 45 calendar days to review the DEIS for completeness/adequacy to determine all elements of the scope have been incorporated into the DEIS.
+The Planning Board accepted the DEIS as a complete document at the February 12, 2020 Board meeting.

 On Tuesday, November 26, 2019 Town Planner Kenneth Kovalchik, AICP gave a presentation at the Guilderland Public Library focusing on the SEQR Environmental Impact Statement review process, with a focus on the Rapp Road Residential/Western Avenue Mixed Use redevelopment EIS currently being reviewed by the Town.
 To view the presentation click the link below: